 People with symptoms of dementia need to have a comprehensive assessment including history and physical examination by an MD (preferably someone with experience in the diagnosis of dementia), psychological testing and specific blood chemistries and radiological studies of the brain.
 This diagnostic assessment will clarify if there are reversible (treatable) causes for dementia and allow the patient and family plan for the future.

-FRONTOTEMPORAL DEMENTIA (FTD) primarily involves the front part of the brain.
+Primarily involves the front part of the brain.
 FTD has a different age of onset, symptoms, brain pathology and course of illness than other types of dementia such as Alzheimer’s disease or Parkinson’s related dementia, Patients with FTD show significant changes in personality, behavior and some thought processes.
-Early in the course of the illness patients will demonstrate loss of inhibition resulting in socially inappropriate behavior, apathy, social withdrawal, , and compulsive behaviors.
+Early in the course of the illness patients will demonstrate loss of inhibition resulting in socially inappropriate behavior, apathy, social withdrawal, and compulsive behaviors.
 In the later stages of FTD patient will become immobile and unable to speak or show emotional expressions.
-CT scans or neuroimaging studies of the brain will show structural changes in the frontal and temporal areas of the brain.
+CT scans or neuro imaging studies of the brain will show structural changes in the frontal and temporal areas of the brain.

-PARKINSON’S DISEASE is due to a severe reduction of a brain chemical called dopamine which is responsible for modulating muscle activity.
+A severe reduction of a brain chemical called dopamine which is responsible for modulating muscle activity.
 People with Parkinson’s often have tremors, slowed speech, labored body movements and difficulty walking.
 In the more advanced stages of the Parkinson’s disease, many people will develop a form of dementia.
-For more information about Parkinson’s disease click one of the following websites